zhstella/saas/README.md

 - Collaborate inside threads with answer-level comments, including ownership-protected create/delete actions and comment logging for pseudonym continuity.
 - Catch duplicates before publishing via the composer's "Possible similar threads" panel, powered by the new `DuplicatePostFinder` service the preview and edit forms call.
 - Edit posts and answers after publishing while preserving the full revision history so classmates and moderators can trace changes; authors can see their timelines inline on the thread page.

+### Default flows covered in Project Demo
-- Moderate content with role-based permissions: moderators/staff can redact posts and answers for policy violations, with transparent placeholder messages shown to general users while authors retain access to original content and appeal workflows.
+- Moderate content with role-based permissions: moderators can redact posts and answers for policy violations, with transparent placeholder messages shown to general users while authors retain access to original content and appeal workflows.
-- Access the moderation dashboard (`/moderation/posts`) to review redacted content, view audit trails, and restore posts after review (moderator/staff only).
+- Access the moderation dashboard (`/moderation/posts`) to review redacted content, view audit trails, and restore posts after review (moderator only).
+- Configure moderators via environment variable whitelist with automatic role assignment on OAuth login, eliminating manual role management.
+- Screen content automatically with OpenAI Moderation API detecting violence, hate, self-harm, and harassment; authors can submit appeals for moderator review.

 ## Test Suites